 Brookgreen Gardens will collect living history narratives about Gullah Geechee community members of Sandy Island, Plantersville, and Murrells Inlet that will be dramatized and complemented with digital elements.
 The completed narratives will be made available to the public through performances to guests as well as through audio and video excerpts online through the “Seen, Heard, Esteemed: Living History Narratives of Georgetown County” project.
 SC Humanities supported these efforts with a Major Grant.

-On Saturday, January 16, administrators and students of the Coastal Carolina University’s Athenaeum Press and Joyner Institute for Gullah and African Diaspora Studies programs will discuss the research projects conducted throughout the Lowcountry to create “Seen, Heard, Esteemed: Living History Narratives of Georgetown County.”
-Eric Crawford, Ph.D. and Alli Crandell, M.S., CCU will lead the presentation at the Wall Lowcountry Center Auditorium at Brookgreen Gardens (1931 Brookgreen Garden Drive, Murrells Inlet, SC 29576) from 1:00 – 2:00 p.m.
-Attendance is limited to 24 participants.
-To reserve seating for the lecture, call 843-235-6049.
-Learn more about the event here: https://www.brookgreen.org/events/reign-rice-lecture-series-2021-perpetuating-rice-heritage-through-arts.
+Previously, administrators and students of the Coastal Carolina University’s Athenaeum Press and Joyner Institute for Gullah and African Diaspora Studies programs discussed the research projects conducted throughout the Lowcountry to create “Seen, Heard, Esteemed: Living History Narratives of Georgetown County” in a program on Saturday, January 16, 2021.
+Eric Crawford, Ph.D. and Alli Crandell, M.S., CCU led the presentation at the Wall Lowcountry Center Auditorium at Brookgreen Gardens.

-The collected living history narratives will continue to be reviewed by community members through January 2021 before being presented through VR and web-based immersive experiences at Brookgreen Gardens in Spring 2021.
+The collected living history narratives will continue to be presented through VR and web-based immersive experiences at Brookgreen Gardens in 2021.
 The digital experiences will also be included in the Gullah Geechee Digital Project, supported by the National Historical Publications and Records Commission.
 More information about these opportunities will be available soon.

 Brookgreen Gardens is a unique melding of art, nature, and history.
 It is one of the few institutions in the United States to earn accreditation from the American Alliance of Museums and the Association of Zoos and Aquariums, as well as being designated a National Historic Landmark and being listed on the National Register of Historic Places.
 Learn more: https://www.brookgreen.org/.